 We are not permitted to disclose audition results over the phone or by email.

 Full financial aid awards will be sent by March 15, 2016 provided the financial aid application (FAFSA) is completed and received by the Point Park University Financial Aid Office.

 Due to the volume of students who audition each year for the Conservatory programs, it is impossible to provide feedback on individual audition results.

 Yes, students may audition once per year with a maximum of two auditions for the program.

 Yes, the department of dance accepts students in the fall and spring semesters.

-Yes, students are able to double major in any offered program, except theatre, upon completion of their freshman year.
+Yes, students are able to double major in the B.A. dance program, and the second degree may be declared at the end of freshman year.
 Transfer students can declare a double major after the completion of one semester.
-Minors are available in any of the programs offered by the University.
-Students interested in a minor in one of the other Conservatory programs must complete an audition during the second semester of their sophomore year.
+Students interested in a dance minor must complete an audition at the end of freshman year.

 Dancers should currently be training at least 10 hours per week for a minimum of three years and must have a working knowledge and understanding of the following principals: